openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 }
 ```

 The following non-normative example of an Authorization Request refers to the Authorization Request Object from above through the `request_uri` parameter.
-The Authorization Request can either be used directly (as deep link) or as QR Code:
+The Authorization Request can either be displayed to the End-User either  directly (as a deep link) or as a QR Code:

 ```
 https://wallet.example.com?